From SFT to RL: Demystifying the Post-Training Pipeline for LLM-based Vulnerability Detection: Introduction

 Reinforcement Learning from Human Feedback (RLHF) has more recently yielded significant breakthroughs in software engineering tasks~\citep{79}.
 To mitigate the heavy training overhead and limited generalization of external reward models, Direct Preference Optimization (DPO)~\citep{80} mathematically encodes implicit rewards within its optimization objective, while Odds Ratio Preference Optimization (ORPO)~\citep{81} further eliminates the need for reference models by combining SFT with preference optimization.
 While these off-policy methods have been applied to VD~\citep{57,58}, their reliance on static preference datasets constrains the model's self-exploration capabilities.
 On-policy methods like Proximal Policy Optimization (PPO)~\citep{82} demonstrate potential to address this, and Group Relative Policy Optimization (GRPO)~\citep{83} further streamlines the process by removing the value model, enhancing both efficiency and generalization.

-Despite the proven success of these post-training methods in general domains, their application to VD remains underexplored, with several critical gaps: \textit{\ding{182} Evaluation Scope:} Existing VD empirical studies primarily focus on comparing model performance under limited learning paradigms, whereas the systemic efficacy of various post-training methods remains overlooked. \textit{\ding{183} Data Curation:} The scarcity of high-quality vulnerability reasoning data, the diversity of vulnerability types, and the variance in data difficulty add layers of complexity to training data curation; their collective impact on different post-training stages remains an unsolved puzzle. \textit{\ding{184} Stage Interaction:} The impact of the cold-start SFT on subsequent off-policy preference optimization and on-policy RL training remains unknown. \textit{\ding{185} Reward Design:} Traditional binary outcome rewards fail to capture the quality of complex vulnerability reasoning, leaving the impact of reward granularity unclear. \textit{\ding{186} Evaluation Protocol:} Coarse-grained binary comparisons introduce evaluation bias; while LLM-as-a-Judge enables fine-grained assessment, its inherent biases have yet to be systematically measured.
+Despite the proven success of these post-training methods in general domains, their application to VD remains underexplored, with several critical gaps: \textit{\ding{182} Evaluation Scope:} Existing VD empirical studies primarily focus on comparing model performance under limited learning paradigms, whereas the systemic efficacy of various post-training methods remains overlooked. \textit{\ding{183} Data Curation:} The scarcity of high-quality vulnerability reasoning data, the diversity of vulnerability types, and the variance in data difficulty add layers of complexity to training data curation; their collective impact on different post-training stages remains an unsolved puzzle. \textit{\ding{184} Stage Interaction:} Selecting the best-performing checkpoint within a single training stage has become common practice.
+However, it remains unclear whether the best SFT model from the cold-start stage is also the optimal initialization for subsequent off-policy preference optimization and on-policy RL. \textit{\ding{185} Reward Design:} Coarse-grained binary outcome rewards fail to capture the quality of complex vulnerability reasoning, leaving the impact of reward granularity on RL training efficiency unclear. \textit{\ding{186} Evaluation Protocol:} Traditional binary label comparisons introduce evaluation bias; while LLM-as-a-Judge enables fine-grained assessment, its inherent biases have yet to be systematically measured.